 Hardship Aid Loans

 Sometimes we ask for donations specifically for villagers or staff because we hear about their plight.
-This has made it possible for people’s lives to return to normal after a crisis for example:
+This has made it possible for people’s lives to return to normal quite a bit sooner after a crisis.
+For example:

 - One of the carver’s in the Muriritirwa village had a child needing surgery but the parents could not afford to take him to the hospital.
 A donor came through for this family and provided the $50.
 It’s hard to imagine that such a small amount of funding can go such a long way.
 The child is doing well!

-- Currently our Executive Assistant is obligated to pay her late mother’s hospital bills as one of the two remaining adults in the family.
-Her sister has contributed to a majority of the bill.
-Without paying this bill the hospital will not provide her or her child with any medical care if the need arises.
-She owes over $500 and is paying a minimal amount each month to show good faith, but is doing so on a salary that is not enough to live on to begin with.
-We are asking for any donation possible to help go towards her loan reduction.
-Any amount is helpful!
+- A staff assistant was obligated to pay her late mother’s hospital bills, as she was one of the two remaining adults in the family.
+Her sister had already contributed to a majority of the bill.
+Without paying this bill, the hospital would not provide her or her child with any medical care if the need arose.
+She owed over $500 and had paid a minimal amount each month to show good faith, but was doing so on a salary that was not enough to live on to begin with.
+We asked for any donation possible to help go towards her loan reduction, and our donors came through.